V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kiyuvudila : question mark

-– kizabu : promptness, liveliness, vivacity, agility / activity, speed in work / shortest path
+– kizabu : promptness, vivacity, agility / activity, speed in work / short cut, shortest way

-– (ki)zadi-zadi : speed, velocity / friendliness, sociability / readiness or promptness to learn
+– (ki)zadi-zadi : speed, swiftness, velocity / friendliness, kindness, sociability / quickness to learn

-– kizala : speed, promptness, liveliness, vivacity, agility / activity, speed in work / vigor
+– kizala : speed, swiftness, promptness, liveliness, agility / activity, energy, speed in work / vigor

 – kizamala : theocracy